Last Updated on June 1, 2023 by Tina

 If you want to stay connected to the internet all the time, I recommend buying a local SIM card.
 They are very cheap and you can buy a SIM card at the airport or in the malls and in any 7-11 in downtown Singapore.
 You can also purchase online through Klook for S$10 and pick up the sim card at the airport or in outlets in other parts of Singapore.

 When we were there, the only SIM card available at the airport is the one that costs S$32 and it is a tourist sim card.
 I decided to buy the prepaid SIM card in 7-11 because the tourist sim card expires in a few days or in a month (I think).
-I’m planning to go back to SG again in the coming months so I could use that SIM card again when I go back.
 Also, I bought it for S$15 only.
 It comes with 8GB of data, an extra 100GB, and S$15 value (I was able to use it to call the hotel).
-The sim is valid for 120 days.
+The sim is valid for 120 days and will remain active as long as you top up before it expires.
+Mine is still active.

 Where to Stay in Singapore